icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Pimcore](https://github.com/pimcore/pimcore) - An open-source UI and database to manage product metadata, written in PHP Symfony.

-- [OpenPIM](https://www.openpim.org) - A streamlined open-source project, focusing on PIM-only features.
+- [OpenPIM](https://github.com/openpim) - A streamlined open-source project, focusing on PIM-only features.

 - [Comparing 3 open source PIM solutions](https://medium.com/@slavapedak/comparing-3-free-and-open-source-product-information-management-pim-solutions-e83a1898f91e) - Comparative study of the 3 projects above.

 ## Calculator

 Simulate a virtual invoice depending on the resource you plan to use.

-- [Cloud Cost Calculator](https://github.com/scalyr/cloud-costs) - Web-based tool for finding the cheapest cloud servers for a given set of requirements.

 - [Cloudorado](https://www.cloudorado.com) - A comparison matrix which use ECU (Amazon's vCPU) as a CPU power measure unit.